 In general, we enter into derivative instruments to protect against increases in the interest rates on our variable-rate debt.
 Accordingly, we have entered into various derivative transactions to manage exposure to increases in interest rates.
 We use interest rate derivative contracts to exchange, at specified intervals, the difference between fixed and variable interest rates calculated by reference to an agreed-upon notional principal amount.
 We also use (i) interest rate cap agreements and swaptions to lock in a maximum interest rate if variable rates rise, but also allow our company to benefit from declines in market rates.
-Under our current guidelines, we use various interest rate derivative instruments to mitigate interest rate risk, generally for the full term of the underlying variable rate debt. swaptionIn this regard, we use judgment to determine the appropriate composition and maturity dates of our portfolios of interest rate derivative instruments, taking into account the relative costs and benefits of different maturity profiles in light of current and expected future market conditions, liquidity issues and other factors.
-For additional information concerning the impacts of these interest rate derivative instruments, see note 9.
+Under our current guidelines, we use various interest rate derivative instruments to mitigate interest rate risk, generally for the full term of the underlying variable rate debt. swaption.
+In this regard, we use judgment to determine the appropriate composition and maturity dates of our portfolios of interest rate derivative instruments, taking into account the relative costs and benefits of different maturity profiles in light of current and expected future market conditions, liquidity issues and other factors.
+For additional information concerning the impacts of these interest rate derivative instruments, see note 13.

-In July 2017, the U.K. Financial Conduct Authority (the authority that regulates LIBOR) announced that it intended to stop compelling banks to submit rates for the calculation of LIBOR after 2021.
-Additionally, the European Money Markets Institute (the authority that administers EURIBOR) announced that measures needed to be undertaken by the end of 2021 to reform EURIBOR to ensure compliance with E.U.
+In July 2017, the U.K. Financial Conduct Authority (the authority that regulates LIBOR) announced that it intends to stop compelling banks to submit rates for the calculation of LIBOR after 2021.
+Additionally, the European Money Markets Institute (the authority that administers EURIBOR) announced that measures would need to be undertaken by the end of 2021 to reform EURIBOR to ensure compliance with the E.U.
 Benchmarks Regulation.
+In November 2020, ICE Benchmark Administration (the entity that administers LIBOR) announced its intention to continue publishing USD LIBOR rates until 30 June 2023, with the exception of the one-week and two-month rates which, along with all GBP LIBOR rates, it ceased to publish after 31 December 2021.

-In November 2020, ICE Benchmark administration (the entity that administers LIBOR) announced its intention to continue publishing USD LIBOR rates until 30 June 2023, with the exception of the one-week and two-month rates which, along with all GBP LIBOR rates, it intends to cease publishing after 31 December 2021.
 While this extension allows additional runway on existing contracts using USD LIBOR rates, companies are still encouraged to transition away from using USD LIBOR as soon as practicable and should not enter into new contracts that use USD LIBOR after 2021.
 The methodology for EURIBOR has been reformed and EURIBOR has been granted regulatory approval to continue to be used.
-Currently, it is not possible to predict the exact transitional arrangements for calculating applicable reference rates that may be made in the U.K., the U.S., the